GrahamBSereno/School_District_Analysis/README.md

 ## Summary:
 The main four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:
-- From a district summary perspective, aerage math score, passing math rate, passing reading rate, and overall passing rate.
+- From a district summary perspective, slight reductions (<0.05) were seen in average math score, passing reading rate, passing math rate, and overall passing rate.
+- Reading passing for the scores by size analysis reduced in the medium (1000-2000) school size bucket by approximately 5%.
+- In terms of scores by by shool type, the charter school type saw slight reductions in passing math rate, passing reading rate, and overall passing rate (all approx. 5%)
+- In scores by spending, the passing reading, passing math, and overall passing rates dropped significantly in the $630-644 bucket. (all near or above 5% reductions)